hacky1997/Ambiguity-Aware-Legal-Question-Answering-System/README.md

-# legalrag

-Ambiguity-aware question answering over Indian criminal law.
+# Innocent until proven ambiguous: Ambiguity-aware question answering over Indian criminal law.

 When a legal question can be read more than one way, most systems pick a reading and answer with full confidence.
 The user never learns a choice was made.
 This one decides between four responses instead: answer, answer with a stated assumption, ask one targeted question, or show the alternatives.

-The decision is made by rules, not by a model.
+Rules, not a model, make the decision.
 Same question, same answer, same recorded reasons, every time.

 ## Governing principle

 The system asserts text facts and never legal conclusions.
 Every claim carries the exact substring it came from, verified against the source.
-Where a legal conclusion would be needed, both texts are shown and the reader decides.
+Where a legal conclusion would be needed, both texts are shown, and the reader decides.

 A system that makes no legal claims requires no legal validation.